cloudposse-archives/github-action-ci-terraform/README.md

 ### Description

 This action rebuilds the `README.md` of the target repo.
-It is called by the `terraform-ci-handle-commands` sub-action, which is itself called by the top-level `cloudposse/github-action-terraform-ci` action.
+It is called by the `terraform-ci-handle-commands` sub-action, which is itself called by the top-level `cloudposse/github-action-terraform-ci` action, and it calls the `cloudposse/github-action-atuo-format` action with an input of `script-names: readme`.

 ## Sub-action: github-action-terraform-ci-terraform-fmt

 ### Description

 This action ensures that all Terraform files in the target repo are properly formatted.
-It is called by the `terraform-ci-handle-commands` sub-action, which is itself called by the top-level `cloudposse/github-action-terraform-ci` action, and it calls the `terraform-ci-determine-terraform-version` sub-action.
+It is called by the `terraform-ci-handle-commands` sub-action, which is itself called by the top-level `cloudposse/github-action-terraform-ci` action, and it calls the `cloudposse/github-action-auto-format` action with an input value of `script-names: terraform_format`.

 ## Sub-action: github-action-terraform-ci-comment-response